ottogroup/pantheon/terraform/modules/googleworkspace-roles/README.md

 5. Result should be like on the image below - please note that Google Workspace Admin Console UI is changing frequently
    * ![google-workspace-pantheon-role.png](google-workspace-pantheon-role.png)

+> This module utilizes the archived Terraform module [Google Workspace](https://github.com/hashicorp/terraform-provider-googleworkspace).
+At present, there is no alternative available for managing roles in Google Workspace via Terraform.
+> Please let us know if there is other mature solution that we could incorporate.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements